 Lucky for you, I’ve narrowed it down to a small sampling of my favorite photos from my unnecessarily large collection.
 One morning over the Christmas holidays, I visited Heroes Square on a foggy December day.
 Seeing statues of the kings and their equestrian companions cloaked in a fine grey mist added an air of mystery, darkness, and romance to the moment.

 Aside from staring at all of the statues and pondering their historical significance, why else would you visit Heroes Square in Budapest?
 While the square was once a site for massive Communist demonstrations, it’s now used for events like concerts, fairs, and even graduation ceremonies for newly anointed policemen and women.
-Canadians like me certainly love the fact that part of the square is setup as an ice rink in the wintertime.
+Canadians like me certainly love the fact that part of the square is set up as an ice rink in the wintertime.

 If Heroes Square isn’t your thing (do visit at least once though), it’s located next to plenty of other places that might strike your fancy.
 Into museums?
 Visit the Museum of Fine Arts or the Palace of Fine Arts.
 Want to relax outdoors or take in a castle?
 Check out the City Park.
-Last but not least, the site is located close to one of my favourite places in the world, Szechenyi Baths.
+Last but not least, the site is located close to one of my favorite places in the world, Szechenyi Baths.

 What do you think about Heroes Square in Budapest?
 Do you have any other tips for the city?
 Drop us a note in the comments.